-Another important aspect of Theo’s recovery is his participation in ground-breaking research as part of the Burke-Blythedale Pediatric Neuroscience Research Collaboration, a partnership between Burke Medical Research Institute and Blythedale Children’s Hospital.
+Another important aspect of Theo’s recovery is his participation in ground-breaking research as part of the Burke-Blythedale Pediatric Neuroscience Research Collaboration, a partnership between Burke Neurological Institute and Blythedale Children’s Hospital.

 Twice a week, Theo straps on robotic arms and plays a video game as part of the BAT (Bimanual Arm Trainer) system.
 His arms move together, with the stronger arm helping to train his impaired arm.